+The traditional approach to asset valuation is incomplete for determining the value of data and information.
 Traditionally, assets are valued by looking at both hard and soft costs:

 Salvage value and depreciation may also play a role in calculating asset cost.
-For example, if a mortgage bank is processing a business loan, the lender will factor in several criteria to evaluate the credit worthiness of the loan: the value of the equipment over its life cycle, staff expense, company overhead, the cost of money over time.
+For example, if a mortgage bank is processing a business loan, the lender will factor in several criteria to evaluate the creditworthiness of the loan: the value of the equipment over its life cycle, staff expense, company overhead, and the cost of money over time.
 If the new asset’s total cost of ownership is less than the revenue it generates, then it is likely that the bank will grant the loan.
 If the incremental increase in revenue is less than the costs calculated using the traditional approach, then the bank will not extend credit.

 Once the loan is funded, it shows up as an asset on the bank’s balance sheet.
 In addition, the revenue generated by the monthly payments may appear as income on the profit-and-loss statement.
 If the bank does not grant the loan, the processing costs are categorized as expenses on operating reports.
 Successful banking organizations close loans that generate more income than expenses.

 6/14 Beyond Compliance: How Information Governance Drives Business Success (Presented with AIIM)

 Join us as we take a look at this critical compliance issue and discuss how you tackle this complex problem and mitigate the risk of substantial penalties.

 Assess the Value of Data And Information Information Value Beyond Immediate Revenue Impact